- American Bulldog – Breed profile and diseases of the American Bulldog

 What is hip dysplasia?

-Hip joint dysplasia (HD) is a hereditary abnormal development of the hip joint.
-In this condition, the head of the femur does not fit properly into the hip socket, which can lead to instability, pain and, in the long term, osteoarthritis.
+Hip dysplasia (HD) is a hereditary malformation of the hip joint.
+In this condition, the femoral head does not fit properly into the hip socket, which can lead to instability, pain, and, in the long term, osteoarthritis.
 HD is relatively common in larger dog breeds, including the American Bulldog.

-The diagnosis of hip dysplasia is usually made through a combination of clinical examination and imaging tests:
+Hip dysplasia is usually diagnosed through a combination of clinical examination and imaging procedures:

-• X-rays: This is the gold standard for diagnosing HD.
-The X-rays show whether the femoral head sits correctly in the hip socket and whether there are any signs of osteoarthritis.
+- X-ray images: This is the gold standard for diagnosing hip dysplasia.
+The X-rays show whether the femoral head is correctly seated in the acetabulum and whether there are any signs of osteoarthritis.

 Treatment

-Treatment for hip dysplasia depends on the severity of the disease:
+The treatment for hip dysplasia depends on the severity of the condition:

-• Conservative treatment: For mild to moderate HD, pain medications, anti-inflammatory medications, and physical therapy can help relieve symptoms.
-Weight loss and exercise that is gentle on the joints are also important.
+- Conservative treatment: For mild to moderate hip dysplasia, pain relievers, anti-inflammatory medications, and physiotherapy can help alleviate symptoms.
+Weight loss and joint-friendly exercise are also important.

-• Surgical procedures: In severe cases, surgery may be necessary.
-There are several surgical options, including triple pelvic osteotomy (TPO), femoral head resection, or hip replacement.
+- Surgical procedures: In severe cases, surgery may be necessary.
+Several surgical options are available, including triple pelvic osteotomy (TPO), femoral head resection, or hip replacement.

 Prevention

-• Breeding selection: The most important prevention step is selecting healthy breeding animals with no family history of HD incidents.
+- Breeding selection: The most important preventative step is the selection of healthy breeding animals without any history of hip dysplasia.

 Joint problems